SoaurabhK/CLReddit/CLReddit/README.md

 - **PostStore.swift**: PostStore class is an in-memory Store for holding all the Posts created by a user.

 ### CodeFlow
-- On application launch, AppDelegate recieves a delegate message where PostStore is instantiated passed as a dependency to PostsViewController.
+- On application launch, AppDelegate recieves a delegate message where PostStore is instantiated and passed as a dependency to PostsViewController.
 During initialization, PostStore creates 20 instances of Post objects with random titles(fruit names) and keeps them in an in-memory dictionary.
 - PostsViewController is responsible for managing its associated tableView, creates and configures tableView cells of type PostCell.
 It also provides features to reloadTable, which reloads and sorts all the Posts.
 For creating new posts there is a add UIBarButtonItem which segues to AddViewController.
 - AddViewController is responsible for creating new Posts and uses a UITextField to take users input.
 Users input is restricted to 255 character limit using a UITextFields delegate method.
 It also controls dismissing keyboard if the user touches anywhere on the screen or clicks return on keyboard.
-It has a Done UIBarButtonItem, which creates a new Post and pops out the current viewController i.e. AddViewController from the navigation stack.
+Its Done UIBarButtonItem, creates a new Post and pops out the current viewController i.e. AddViewController from the navigation stack.

 ### Assumptions
 - Posts with same titles are allowed, because their author, content and other meta-info may be different.